pburkholder/sensu-talk/README.md

 the keyboard and step back.

 TKTKTK How sensu and I found each other.
+Fortunately, there'd been some buzz on Twitter about Sensu, and over the course of a weekend I became convinced that I needed to abandon Nagios, or any other monolithic monitoring system, and try Sensu.

+Sensu started as an internal project at Sonian, an archive-as-a-service provider which runs on AWS.
+Sean Porter and others had been using Nagios w/ Chef, but ran into many of the same convergence issues that I had described, but also ran into scaling issues with Nagios's active check architecture.
+So Sean and a teammate, TKTK, wrote Sensu for internal use, and open-sourced it in November of 2011.
+Since then, it's seen a lot of uptake and has a very active community.
+Lots of help is available on IRC if you bother to stop in.

+Backbone is the RabbitMQ message broker.

+Then we need at least one sensu-server, and typically on that box we'll run Redis to provide persistence.
+Sensu-server is written in Ruby, and can be installed as a Gem, as an RPM, and soon as .deb.

+All of the configuration is in JSON.
+Here's a minimal configuration for a
+sensu-server:

+{
+  "rabbitmq": {
+    "host": "<%= rabbitmq_host %>",
+    "port": <%= rabbitmq_port %>
+  },
+  "redis": {
+    "host": "<%= redis_host %>",
+    "port": <%= redis_port %>
+  },
+  "api": {
+    "host": "<%= api_host %>",
+    "port": <%= api_port %>
+  },
+}

+What's missing from this is the definition of what checks to run.
+Rather than define the checks in a single massive JSON file, we can drop JSON snippets into /etc/sensu/conf.d, like this:

+{
+  "checks": {
+    "system_disks": {
+      "handlers": ["irc", "mailer", "default" ],
+      "notification": "System disk space is being exhausted", "command": "/etc/sensu/plugins/community/check-disk.rb -w 80 -c 90 -x tmpfs", "subscribers": [ "generic" ],
+      "occurrences": 2,
+      "interval": 300
+    }
+  }
+}

+OR

+{
+  "checks": {
+    "careverge_api": {
+      "handlers": ["irc", "default", "mailer" ],
+      "notification": "Careverge API is not responding appropriately", "command": "/etc/sensu/plugins/local/check_cvapi.sh -S",
+      "subscribers": [ "cvapi" ],
+      "interval": 30,
+      "refresh": 600
+    }
+  }
+}

+On the client side, we need only install sensu-client, and configure it.
+The configuration is pretty minimal: Specify the rabbitmq information and details on this client:

+{
+  "rabbitmq": {
+    "host": "<%= rabbitmq_host %>",
+    "port": <%= rabbitmq_port %>
+  },
+  "client": {
+    "name": "<%= sensu_hostname %>",
+    "address": "<%= ipaddress %>",
+    "subscriptions": [ "generic", "cvapi" ]
+  }
+}

+All of the check details can go in conf.d/ again, and from a configuration mgmt standpoint we have the added bonus that we can use the _exact same_ conf.d/ as we had on the server.
+Now we can leverage the beauty of the message queue

+* Sensu-server publishes a 'check-disk' request to the 'generic' channel every 300s.
+* Sensu-client how subscribe to 'generic' run the check and publish the results
+* Sensu-server processes the results, and passes any failures to the handlers
+* Likewise for the 30s interval checks of the API, but then it's only for the nodes subscribed to 'cvapi'.

 Sensu works so well that I had to make sure that the check scripts were